oroinc/documentation/admin_guide/landing_crm/sales_pipeline/sales_territories.rst

    .. note:: Sales Territories are disabled by default.

-More information on sales territories can be found in the `Sales Territories <user-guide-territories>`_ topic.
+More information on sales territories can be found in the :ref:`Sales Territories <user-guide-territories>` topic.